AECP-ETHZ/FARMIND/README.md

 A linear programming model, integrated into the agent-based model, is then used to select an optimal activity for each agent to perform and generate an income value.
 Agents' satisfaction and uncertainty are updated accordingly.
 This sets the base for decision-making of next period.

 ### Running the ABM
 After extraction into a jar file, run the program using the 'run_java_ABM.bat' batch file or directly from the command line.
-A control.properties file indicates the runtime parameters for the model.
+The ABM requires the control.properties file to run and indicates the runtime parameters for the model.

+	java -jar ABM.jar

-The ABM requires the control.properties file to run.
+will start the ABM based on the information in the control.properties file.

 You can indicate an OPTIONAL year value in the command line and this will overwrite the value in the properties file.

 	java -jar ABM.jar 5

-will start the ABM for five years.
+will start the ABM for five years and use the other properties indicated in the control.properties file.

 ### control.properties file

 This is the structure of the control file for the model.
-If you want to use the abm.jar with the gams model, set the debug flag to 0.
+If you want to use the abm.jar with the gams model, make sure to set the debug flag to 0.
 This changes the run_gams.bat file that is created so the abm will interface with the actual desired gams model.

 The year flag can be overwritten in the command line as shown above.
-Simply add a number during the start and this will be used instead of the control value.

 	data_folder = data

 	modelName = WEEDCONTROL

 	uncertainty = 1

 	year = 5

 	project_folder = projdir

-debug = 1
+	debug = 0

+The debug flag is set to 1 when testing with eclipse as this indicates that it should copy a results file for testing.
+When set to 1 it will actually start the gams model and wait for the results.

 ### ABM Requirements
 1. /data/ folder containing input data files: